CEO and Co-founder

 - Patron of the Arts actively supporting the MSO and the Melbourne Theatre Company.

-Board Members/Trustees of So They Can Global Family Entities Outside Australia
+Board Members/Trustees of So They Can International Family Entities Outside Australia

 Kenyan Advisory Board